miguelric/RequestsLog/README.md

                 Set db_assignedTo to value of seventeeth column.

                 Split the first name and last name so we can match against firstName and lastName column in assignedTo table.

+                Match the priorityId of the request (given by x[17]) to the priorityId in dbo.priorityCode so that we can get a useful description of the code (in words, not numbers).

                 If either the full name matches the full analyst name OR the first name matches analyst[1] (a_firstname) AND last name matches analyst[2] (a_lastname), then count that request as being assigned to that analyst and do